sds-192-intro-fall22/MP2/README.md

 You will be evaluated on the extent to which your mini-project demonstrates fluency in the following course learning dimensions:

-* Understanding Datasets:
+* Transforming Data
-  * 1 point - Demonstrates an ability to interpret data dictionaries
+  * 1 point - Demonstrates an ability to subset data
-  * 1 point - Demonstrates an ability to recognize different types of variables
+  * 1 point - Demonstrates an ability to aggregate data
-  * 1 point - Demonstrates an ability to detail the provenance of a dataset (how the data was produced) in writing
+  * 1 point - Demonstrates an ability to interpret the results of data wrangling
-* Visualization Aesthetics
+* Joining Data
-  * 1 point - Demonstrates an ability to map variables onto appropriate plot aesthetics
+  * 1 point - Demonstrates an ability to join to data frames
-  * 1 point - Demonstrates an ability to adjust the scales of plot aesthetics
+  * 1 point - Demonstrates an ability to select the most appropriate type of join
-  * 1 point - Demonstrates an ability to address overplotting
+  * 1 point - Demonstrates an ability to reflect upon ethical concerns of joining information across data frames
-* Plotting Frequencies and Distributions
+* GitHub
-  * 1 point - Demonstrates an ability to represent statistical information on a plot
+  * 1 point - Demonstrates an ability to delegate tasks effectively via Issues
-  * 1 point - Demonstrates an ability to accurately label plots with all five required pieces of context
+  * 1 point - Demonstrates an ability to collaborate across multiple GitHub branches
-  * 1 point - Demonstrates an ability to accurately summarize and interpret plot findings in writing
+  * 1 point - Demonstrates an ability to review collaborators' code